vstarkwell/xoxo3/_posts/2022-05-19-plagiarism-or-not-case-no1.md

 </div>

-"Art is either plagiarism or revolution"
+"Art is either plagiarism or revolution."

 – Paul Gauguin